Indoors-Cat/suckless-builds/dwm/README.md

 - RotateStack (Allows moving windows through the stack)
 - SysTray (Adds a systray to the statusbar)
 - UselessGap (Adds purly aesthetic gaps between windows)

+# Installation:

+- Once downloaded, make sure to place the ".dwm" folder & autostart.sh script at /home/$USER/.dwm so that they autostart patch will work correctly.